GPMS/Snake/README.md

 # SnakeSDL
-A Snake implementation using SDL and C.
+A Snake game in C using SDL2.